 Before a page is rendered, all of the context for a page will be called.
 If the current user logged in viewing this blog node has the "Admin" role, Context 1 and Context 2 will both exist, the resulting output of this page will have Admin Block, view list block of all nodes by current node author, and a view list of all Blogs that have a "Tech" taxonomy displayed in the region "Left Column" and the Active menu item will be "Tech".
-If the current user does not have the "Admin" role, only Context 2 will be true resulting in a view list of all Blogs that have a "Tech" taxonomy displayed in "Left Column" region and Active menu item will be "Tech".
+If the current user does not have the "Admin" role, only Context 2 will be true resulting in a view list of all Blogs that have a "Tech" taxonomy displayed in "Left Column" region and the Active menu item will be "Tech".

 Due to this ability to mix, match, and stack context per page you have the ability to place not just blocks, but also views (provided by Views module) and menus into various regions within a page.
 In comparison, the core block system limits a block to only appear in a single region per theme with constrained visibility rules.
-This is great for site builders who can conceptualize sections of a site into specific context that will be needed to put together an entire site.
+This is great for site builders who can conceptualize sections of a site into the specific context that will be needed to put together an entire site.
 However, this is not really great for handing a site over to a client who is expecting to modify page layouts without first explaining how Context module works.
 Another limitation of Context is that it's limited to the regions provided by the template system.
 The default regions available will be those provided by the theme.
 Context module allows you to provide your own template files which can add more regions and unique page layout.

 "The Panels module allows a site administrator to create customized layouts for multiple uses.
-At its core it is a drag and drop content manager that lets you visually design a layout and place content within that layout." ~ http://drupal.org/project/panels
+At its core, it is a drag-and-drop content manager that lets you visually design a layout and place content within that layout." ~ http://drupal.org/project/panels

 I like to refer to Panels as "The visual Page Builder".
 If you are familiar with the tabbed navigation of Views 2, then you will be familiar with the navigation of Panels 3.
-The reason for this similarity is that both modules are the brain child of Earl Miles (merlinofchaos).
+The reason for this similarity is that both modules are the brainchild of Earl Miles (merlinofchaos).
 Views and Panels work very well together because of this.
-At it's core, Panels is a drag and drop interface for placing content into sections on a page.
-This is attractive to most site builders because it sounds easy, and if you're just dropping in blocks or views then for the most part it is simple to use.
+At its core, Panels is a drag and drop interface for placing content into sections on a page.
+This is attractive to most site builders because it sounds easy, and if you're just dropping in blocks or views then, for the most part, it is simple to use.

 Panels is path driven.
 When creating a panel page you must declare a path.
 This path is what will invoke panels module to take over the rendering of the content area the page.
 This also means that Panels module can "hijack" the rendering of paths provided by Drupal core and other modules.
 As an example, let's say you enable Panels to render the output for 'node/%'.
 Once enabled you won't notice much of a difference when viewing the node, but if you look at the page source you'll see that there are divs with IDs and Classes which identify Panel panes.